FreshKernel/kraft-sync/README.md

-We will try to find a good balance between the features and the bundle size, we use a tool called [Proguard](https://www.guardsquare.com/proguard) which makes it easy to shrink and minimize the JAR file, sometimes it doesn't if it should keep something or remove it due to reflections and dynamic class loading, we will try to always test it and make sure the minimized JAR works like expected and will also provide both the minimized JAR and the full JAR files in the release assets which can be found in the [Releases].
+We will try to find a good balance between the features and the bundle size, we use a tool called [Proguard](https://www.guardsquare.com/proguard) which makes it easy to shrink and minimize the JAR file, sometimes it doesn't if it should keep something or remove it due to reflections and dynamic class loading, we will try to always test it and make sure the minimized JAR works as expected and will also provide both the minimized JAR and the full JAR files in the release assets which can be found in the [Releases].

 if the JAR file is a priority, use the minimized JAR.